-We select social entrepreneurs who not only have a have a breakthrough idea, but also demonstrate the ability to grow a sustainable enterprise, execute a business plan, and make a significant impact on the problem they are trying to solve.
+We select social and environmental entrepreneurs who not only have a breakthrough idea but also demonstrate the ability to grow a sustainable enterprise, execute a business plan, and make a significant impact on the problem they are trying to solve.
 The selection committee considers various criteria including:

 1. The Applicant